Search this site:

 Double Zero (Spaulding Bowl)

 It is frustrating trying to find a good tree run at Copper as one has to hunt for them.
-Most were too densely packed to ski but you will find trees on Union Meadows.
+Most were too densely packed to ski but you will find trees on Union Meadows and Enchanted Forest (rather dense at times).

 There are a variety of terrain parks hosting features rated small, medium and large to allow progression and development of skills.
 The main attraction is the terrain park at Copper Mountain which locates its half pipe just uphill from the main village.
 This fits into the category: "Large".
 The rails at the top of the "American Eagle" chair lift are your smaller features.